ImtiazEvan720/imtiazevan720.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: My Journey as a Software Developer
 published: true
 ---

 My name is **Imtiaz Evan**.
-I've completed my bachelors in computer science and engineering from Dhaka University,Bangladesh.As of now i'm working as a software developer in Bangladesh.
+I've completed my bachelors in computer science and engineering from University of Dhaka,Bangladesh.As of now i'm working as a software developer in Bangladesh.

 Throughout my time as a software developer i've worked on different tech stacks such as mobile application development(**iOS**/**Android**),Web development(**php**/**nodejs**).